Skip to main content

 • Read and analyze transcripts from interviews with elected officials.

-• Assist in designing surveys of elected officials and the public.
+• Assist in designing and testing surveys of elected officials and public.

 • Assist in literature review on the topic.

-• Meet regularly (e.g., once a week) with me to discuss the project.
+• Meet regularly (e.g., once a week) with me to discuss the projected.

 Preferred Skills and Experience